RSS

 COINCIDENCE OR CONNECTION?

-There were 15 unnatural deaths of JFK-related witnesses within one year of the assassination.
+There were at least 18 unnatural deaths of JFK-related witnesses within one year of the assassination.
 In any given year, only one unnatural death would be expected in a random group of 1400.
-The probability that at least 15 would die unnaturally in any given year is 1 in 167 trillion (see the mathematical proof below).
-The odds of 15 or more natural deaths in one year in a random group of 1400 is obviously much higher: 43%.
+The probability that at least 18 would die unnaturally in any given year is 1 in 1000 trillion (see the mathematical proof below).

-The 15 deaths could not have been a coincidence.
-There had to be a connection between them.
+The 18 deaths could not have been a coincidence.
+There had to be a COMMON FACTOR.
 It could have been a) they were interviewed by the Warren Commission, b) scheduled to be interviewed, c) were in the commission witness index or d) related and not interviewed.
 If they were JFK-related, the deaths were not random.
 One must therefore conclude that the assassination was a conspiracy.

 Lee Harvey Oswald, the alleged assassin, was shot by Jack Ruby in front of millions of television viewers on Nov.
 24, 1963.
 He was conveniently disposed of before he could get a lawyer after claiming that he was “just a patsy”.
 The transcript of Oswald’s interrogation was destroyed.